Philipp-Sc/cosmos-rust-bot/README.md

-> :info: Terra-rust-bot was stress tested during the UST crash, the bot successfully prevented liquidations as it was set up to do.

 > :warning: The last tested version is at commit `12eee1b7b7d525962700c3a4bf1c861f34e651cd`.

+> :information_source: Terra-rust-bot was stress tested during the UST crash, the bot successfully prevented liquidations as it was set up to do.

-> :info: Due to the unexpected halt of the blockchain, terra-rust-bot is shifting its focus temporarily until Terra is reconstituted.
-See bellow.
+> :information_source: Due to the unexpected halt of the blockchain, terra-rust-bot is shifting its focus temporarily until Terra is reconstituted.

+> See <2022/5/13 - Update>

 <div align="center">